 Missouri Department of Revenue Bankruptcy Unit P.O.
-Box 475 301 W. High Street Jefferson City, MO 65105-0475
+Box 475 301 W. High Street Jefferson City, MO 65105-0475 creditors and parties in interest in the case.

-Once filed, the debtor's matrix is used as the master mailing list for the Court to send notices to all creditors and parties in interest in the case.
 Any entity filing an entry of appearance, request for notice, or proof of claim is automatically added to the case and will be mailed subsequent notices sent by the Court to all creditors and parties in interest.
 The Court's system can provide a printed version of the updated matrix for use by any party.